 - Data missingness is informative in itself.
-Even if you can impute the values, it does not add any real information, and will be simply reinforcing the patterns that are already provided by other features.
+Even if you can impute the values, it does not add any real information and will be simply reinforcing the patterns that are already provided by other features.

 Step 5: Validate and QA

-In the conclusion of the data cleaning process, you should be able to answer these questions:
+At the conclusion of the data cleaning process, you should be able to answer these questions: